JSchmie/ScrAIbe-WebUI/docs/Customize.md

 For more detailed information, refer to our default `config.yaml`.

-You can also include other keyword arguments that the `ScrAIbe` class supports, like'verbose.'
-However, in general, it is unlikely that you have a genuine need for it.
+You can also include other keyword arguments that the `ScrAIbe` class supports, like `verbose`.

 ### 6. Setting Up the Email Backend for Async Interface